ggioko/dreams-backend/assumptions.md

 * Assume that the optional message is also less than 1000 characters
 * Raise input error is og_message_id is invalid
 * Raise an AccessError if the user_id is not in the same channel/dm as og_message_id

+## admin

+### admin_remove_user_v1
+* The 'contents' of DM and channel messages being set to 'Removed User' will be the u_id of the sender (the sender being the removed user), and the u_ids of removed users reacting to any message.
+This way other members of a channel or dm can still view messages that they are part of, without the entire message being deleted.
+* Removed users will be removed from channels or dms regardless of whether they are owners  of that feature or not.